Daniel-KM/Omeka-S-module-CleanUrl/README.md

 Then install it like any other Omeka module and follow the config instructions.

 **IMPORTANT**:
-The module copies one file in the main config directory of Omeka, "clean_url.config.php". this is a list of all reserved words for the first level of the url, when there are no site and page prefixes.
+The module copies one file in the main config directory of Omeka, "cleanurl.config.php". this is a list of all reserved words for the first level of the url, when there are no site and page prefixes.
 All common routes are included.
 It is larger than needed in order to manage future modules or improvments, according